NavigationContentFooter

 Understanding Cron

-Cronjobs are managed from a cronfile, specific for each user of the system.
+Cronjobs are managed from a cronfile, specific to each user of the system.
 This allows each user to schedule their own cronjobs.
 These cronfiles are located in the /var/spool/cron/crontabs/ directory.
 Cron allows you to run almost any command you would normally run from the command line.

 Each crontab uses the following structure: